mkhaled87/pFaces-PIRK/README.md

 pfaces -CG -d 1 -k pirk.cpu@../../kernel-pack -cfg ./vehicle.cfg -p
 ```

-where **pfaces** calls pFaces launcher, "-CGH -d 1" asks pFaces to run on the first device of all available devices,
+where **pfaces** calls pFaces launcher, "-CG -d 1" asks pFaces to run on the first device of all available devices,
 "-k pirk@../../kernel-pack" tells pFaces about PIRK and where it is located,
 "-cfg vehicle.cfg" asks pFaces to hand the configuration file *vehicle.cfg* to PIRK, and
 "-p" asks pFaces to collect profiling information.